Harbansmalik/Web_cheat-sheet/Web/FIle inclusion.md

     die("Invalid Request");
 }
 ```
-✅ Why?
 Removes special characters used in directory traversal attacks.

-### 5️⃣ Restrict File Permissions & Disable Execution
+### 5️.
+Restrict File Permissions & Disable Execution
-✅ Prevent execution of uploaded files in directories like /uploads/.
+Prevent execution of uploaded files in directories like /uploads/.

 🔹 For Apache (Prevent PHP Execution in Uploads Directory)
 Add this to .htaccess: